UoA-eResearch/resbaz/setup.md

 Participants will need to install R and RStudio:
 - On personal or unrestricted machines, install [R](https://cran.r-project.org/bin/windows/base/) and then [RStudio](https://posit.co/download/rstudio-desktop/) directly.
-- On restricted machines (e.g. University of Auckland), install R & RStudio from your institutional software repository (e.g. Software Center/Self Service).
+- On restricted machines (e.g. University of Auckland), install both R and RStudio (in that order) from your institutional software repository (e.g. Software Center/Self Service).

 Open RStudio, navigate to the top Tools menu > Install Packages, then enter tidyverse and click install.
-It may take a minute or two to install, and once finished, you will see a blue > symbol in the console pane on the left.
+It may take a minute or two to install, and once finished, you will see a blue '>' symbol in the console pane on the left.

 ##### <b>Hands-On Statistical Analysis with R</b>